-PUBLIC BENEFIT AND COST TO PERSONS: No changes have been made to this section since published as proposed.
-The public benefit anticipated as a result of the proposal would be an accountability system that informs the public of the quality of educator preparation provided by each SBEC-approved EPP.
+PUBLIC BENEFIT AND COST TO PERSONS: The public benefit anticipated as a result of the proposal would be an accountability system that informs the public of the quality of educator preparation provided by each SBEC-approved EPP.
 There is no anticipated cost to persons who are required to comply with the proposal.

-DATA AND REPORTING IMPACT: No changes have been made to this section since published as proposed.
-The proposal would have a data and reporting impact proposed in §229.3(f)(1).
+DATA AND REPORTING IMPACT: The proposal would have a data and reporting impact proposed in §229.3(f)(1).
 New reporting requirements in 19 TAC §229.3(f)(1) include annual collection of data related to clinical teaching, internship, and practicum placements.
 This collection is necessary under TEC, §21.045(b)(2), to allow the SBEC more efficiency in monitoring compliance with the SBEC's requirements for field supervision of candidates during their clinical teaching and internship experiences under 19 TAC §228.35(g).
 EPPs are already required to create and retain this data locally; allowing EPPs to report this data to TEA using the Educator Certification Online System would ensure proper record retention, simplifying the continuing review process for EPPs.
 Additionally, by collecting this information centrally, TEA would be able to connect this data with campus- and district-level data and provide summaries and visualizations back to EPPs for their use in monitoring and continuous improvement of their programs.
 Finally, this collection would allow the TEA staff to address Board questions related to clinical teaching and internships to inform policy decisions.

-PRINCIPAL AND CLASSROOM TEACHER PAPERWORK REQUIREMENTS: No changes have been made to this section since published as proposed.
-The TEA staff has determined that the proposal would not require a written report or other paperwork to be completed by a principal or classroom teacher.
+PRINCIPAL AND CLASSROOM TEACHER PAPERWORK REQUIREMENTS: The TEA staff has determined that the proposal would not require a written report or other paperwork to be completed by a principal or classroom teacher.

-PUBLIC COMMENTS: The public comment period on the proposal began August 19, 2022, and ended September 19, 2022.
-Any comments received will be provided to the SBEC under separate cover prior to the September 30, 2022 meeting.
+PUBLIC COMMENTS: The public comment period on the proposal begins August 19, 2022, and ends September 19, 2022.
 The SBEC will take registered oral and written comments on the proposal at the September 30, 2022 meeting in accordance with the SBEC board operating policies and procedures.